 Intense pulsed light (IPL) is light energy similar to laser energy, but in a wider span of wavelengths.
 This is valuable for treating age spots, solar lentigines, and other sun damaged skin.
 The IPL hand piece is placed over the back of the hands and light energy is pulsed onto the skin.
 The wavelengths are set to target the brown spots we want to remove, so when the light hits the skin it is absorbed by the melanin in the age spots (melanin give the spots their brown color).
 The light energy converts to heat and breaks down the melanin, causing the age spots to darken initially, and then peel off.
 Any deeper melanin remaining after peeling breaks down and fades away over a few weeks.

-IPL treatment leaves your hands as if they had a mild sunburn, but this passes in a couple days.
+IPL treatment leaves your hands as if they had a mild sunburn, but this passes in a couple of days.
 There isn’t any downtime.

 At Williamsburg Plastic Surgery, we also offer various chemical peels that can resurface the back of the hands.
 The goal of a chemical peel is to remove the damaged, unhealthy outer layer of skin on the epidermis and replace it with fresher skin.